 - Housing First: CE will support a housing first approach by facilitating appropriate referrals and working with individual programs to lower barriers for clients to obtain and maintain permanent housing.
 The CoC prohibits the CES from screening out a qualified individual or family due to perceived barriers to housing or services.
 Towards this end, all interventions offered through the CES cannot deny households based on lack of identification (State ID, Social Security Card, etc.). - Client Choice: The CE systems will provide housing and service options informed by a common assessment tool, though the client will be able to determine what is best for his or her needs and may deny any housing option presented. - Collaboration: Collaboration between partners is essential to the success of CE.
 To support the collaboration of providers, both CE systems will hold regular learning community meetings, encouraging feedback and suggestions from participating partners on how to ensure the on-going success of CE in Spokane. - Data Quality: Gathering accurate data is essential to ensure appropriate housing placement in a timely manner for homeless households.
 Assessors will be collecting data through the common assessment tool, CMIS, Provider Surveys, Client Surveys, Case Studies, and the annual Point in Time Count. - Performance and Data Driven Decision Making: Decisions to modify and adjust the CE systems shall be determined by performance on key outcomes determined by the data collection described above.
 CE's primary goal is collaborative service delivery to best serve homeless households and will be adaptable in its process as needed.
 Changes may be driven by a desire to improve process-oriented outcomes. - Prioritization and Eligibility: Households with higher barriers and greater vulnerability receive priority for deeper, more intensive interventions, but when these are not available, they are given access to what is available.
-The purpose of prioritization is to identify the "best fit" housing solutions for every household-meaning the least amount of assistance needed to exit homelessness. - Prioritizing Chronic Homeless Households for Permanent Supportive Housing: CE will prioritize Permanent Supportive Housing placement for homeless individuals determined to be most vulnerable as determined by the common assessment tool and chronic homeless eligibility.
+The purpose of prioritization is to identify the "best fit" housing solutions for every household-meaning the least amount of assistance needed to exit homelessness. - Prioritizing Chronic Homeless Households for Permanent Supportive Housing: CE will prioritize Permanent Supportive Housing placement for homeless individuals determined to be most vulnerable as determined by the common assessment tool, local priorities and chronic homeless eligibility.
 The assessment tool will help determine the household's level of housing and service need allowing for appropriate referral and placement.
+As noted below, all projects that have HOME dollars and Project Based Vouchers attached to the unit, must go through the Spokane Housing Authority to fill vacant units.